Karasjok (village): History

+Early 1800s

 The Stromeng family set up a blacksmith shop that still sell knives to the Norwegian military today.

 World War II

 During World War II a Nazi concentration camp was built in Karasjok: Lager IV Karasjok (German for "Karasjok Camp No.4", Karasjok fangeleir).
 The camp was run by SS, and it was among the first four Nazi concentration camps in Northern Norway.

 In July 1943, 374 political prisoners and POWs prisoners (mostly Yugoslavs) were brought to the concentration camp.
 They were tasked with widening the road to Karigasniemi, Finland.
 After four or five months, only 111 of these prisoners were still alive.
 At the end of the prisoners' stay in Karasjok, before transportation out of Karasjok, 45 prisoners were massacred by the firing of small arms.
 At least one former prisoner was still alive in 2013.

-After World War II

-In 2015, the second edition of Sápmi Pride, the LGBT pride festival, was held in Karasjok.
-To protest homosexuals attending the Karasjok Church, and to protest that a female priest held the services, Norges Samemisjon cancelled one of their radio broadcasts.